Suneelvijay/Motor-Fault-Analyser/README.md

 APP LINK:
 https://drive.google.com/file/d/1rHF7O7k_O-Nkvys4gasZxh4hvMTtbNbw/view?usp=drive_link

-Guidelines for using the app:/n
+Guidelines for using the app:
 1. Download the MATLAB application from the provided drive link.
 2. Collect Healthy and Input motor current signals in CSV file format.
 3. Ensure that all these files are present in same directory.